5 Timely Ways To Practice Gratitude In Life

 4. Say Your Prayers

 You do not have to be religious to say a prayer.
-Though research shows people who are religious or spiritual have it easier to remain in an attitude of gratitude.
+However, research shows people who are religious or spiritual have it easier to maintain an attitude of gratitude.

 Even if you are an atheist or secular, you may craft a personal gratitude prayer, or use secular grace like the one below: